Posted February 20, 2019 in Breast Augmentation

 3. They have had a mastectomy.

 Women who have had a mastectomy due to breast cancer or other severe medical condition often desire breast implants to restore their femininity and feel “normal” again.
-Breast reconstruction that include breast implants are a great option and can achieve this goal.
+Breast reconstruction that includes breast implants is a great option and can achieve this goal.

 And the list can go on and on.
 Most importantly, the more one is informed and confident in the plastic surgeon that they choose, breast augmentation is easily one of the most satisfying surgical procedure there is.
 Which brings us to the next topic: